rqres/Sauteq/README.md

 # recipe-ai

-A recipe generator built with the OpenAI API, Next.js 13, PocketBase, Tailwind CSS and Fuse.js (for fuzzy searching).
+A recipe generator built with the OpenAI API, Next.js 13, Supabase, Clerk and Tailwind CSS.

 ## Usage